-Severity level Description % of individuals Disability weight 5 Has severe pain in the leg, which makes the person limp and causes a lot of difficulty walking, standing, lifting and carrying heavy things, getting up and down, and sleeping.
+Severity level Description % of individuals Disability weight Asymptomatic Has disease or infection but experiences no symptoms by virtue of, for instance being on treatment or because of the natural course of the condition.
+28 0.000 2 Has pain in the leg, which causes some difficulty running, walking long distances, and getting up and down.
+22 0.023 3 Has mild pain and stiffness in the arms and hands.
+The person has some difficulty lifting, carrying and holding things.
+20 0.028 4 Has moderate pain and stiffness in the arms and hands, which causes difficulty lifting, carrying, and holding things, and trouble sleeping because of the pain.
+10 0.117 5 Has severe pain in the leg, which makes the person limp and causes a lot of difficulty walking, standing, lifting and carrying heavy things, getting up and down, and sleeping.
 6 0.165 6 Has pain and deformity in most joints, causing difficulty moving around, getting up and down, and using the hands for lifting and carrying.
 The person often feels fatigue.
-8 0.317 7 Has severe, constant pain and deformity in most joints, causing difficulty moving around, getting up and down, eating, dressing, lifting, carrying and using the hands.
+7 0.317 7 Has severe, constant pain and deformity in most joints, causing difficulty moving around, getting up and down, eating, dressing, lifting, carrying and using the hands.
 The person often feels sadness, anxiety and extreme fatigue.
 7 0.581